zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

    ![](./images/adb-dbv_022.png " ")

-2. Next, create a Command Rule that will simulate blocking all SELECT to the HR.COUNTRIES table
+2. Next, create a Command Rule that will simulate blocking all SELECT from the HR.COUNTRIES table

       ````
       <copy>